desci-labs/nodes/openalex-importer/README.md

 - `NODE_ENV=development`
   - Saves raw and normalised data to the `logs` directory
-  - Caps fetching at `MAX_PAGES_TO_FETCH`
+  - Caps fetching at `MAX_PAGES_TO_FETCH` (incomplete data, useful for testing)
 - `MAX_PAGES_TO_FETCH`
-  - Configure cutoff for fetch in `development` (default 100)
+  - Configure cutoff for fetch (dev only, default 100)
   - Use to test larger datasets in testing
 - `SKIP_LOG_WRITE=true`
   - Do not write fetched data to `logs/` (dev only)
-  - Can reach several gigs of space when using `--query-type=updated`
+  - Can use many gigs of space when using `--query-type=updated`

 ## Common Commands

 ### Generate new migrations

-If you change either schema, run this to create new migration files.
+If you change either schema, run this to create new migration files and apply the to the database.

 ```bash
 npm run generate